Chart Color Schemes

 Anindilyakwa's residents boast exceedingly positive health performance metrics with both young and old age cohorts seeing low prevalence of common health conditions

-The private health cover rate is approximately 52%, higher than the average SA2 area (~1,519 people).
-Heart disease and diabetes are the most prevalent medical conditions in the region, affecting 4.6% and 3.5% of residents respectively.
-A total of 84.4% of residents report being completely free from medical ailments, compared to 82.9% across the Rest of NT.
-The area has a lower percentage of residents aged 65 and over at 3.3% (96 people) compared to the Rest of NT's 5.0%.
-Despite this, health outcomes among seniors require more attention than those in the broader population.
+The area has a private health cover rate of approximately 52%, which is higher than the average SA2 area's rate.
+Heart disease and diabetes are the most prevalent medical conditions in Anindilyakwa, affecting 4.6% and 3.5% of residents respectively.
+A total of 84.4% of residents report having no medical ailments, compared to 82.9% across the Rest of NT.
+The area has a lower proportion of residents aged 65 and over at 3.3%, with only 96 people falling into this category compared to the Rest of NT's 5%.
+Despite this, health outcomes among seniors in Anindilyakwa require more attention than those in the broader population.

 Frequently Asked Questions - Health